Pickleball Gear

 Are there any other paddles you strongly recommend, and why?

 "Once you get into the game, the best thing you can do is demo!
-Try a bunch of paddles meant for control, power, different materials, paddle lengths, brands etc. and see what works best for you.
-I love my Gearbox paddles – so definitely add in a few to the mix.
-I love the Pro and CX14 series."
+Try a bunch of paddles meant for control, power, different materials, paddle lengths, brands etc. and see what works best for you."

 How to choose a pickleball paddle